daskol/typst-templates/neurips/neurips2024.typ

     if bibliography-file != none {
       if "title" not in bibliography-opts {
         bibliography-opts.title = "References"
       }
+      if "style" not in bibliography-opts {
+        bibliography-opts.style = "ieee"
+      }
       // NOTE It is allowed to reduce font to 9pt (small) but there is not
       // small font of size 9pt in original sty.